 Three forms of shrimp are suitable for turtle consumption: uncooked, cooked, and dehydrated shrimp.
 Alternatively, shrimp pellets may be purchased.

 You should not just hand it over to them without any changes.
-For the turtles’ consumption, the shrimps need to be properly cooked and germ-free.
+The shrimp need to be properly cooked and germ-free for the turtles’ consumption.
 The quantity of shrimp that your pet pal consumes each day might make up to 25 percent of their whole diet.

 1. Cooked Shrimp

-You may sometimes feed your turtle some shrimp that has been prepared.
+You may sometimes feed your turtle some prepared shrimp.
 Because shrimp are nutritious throughout their whole bodies, there is no need to remove any of the shells before giving them.

 One of the benefits of cooking shrimp is that the harmful germs are killed off during the cooking process.